HamChowderr/MyGPTSwarm/readme.md

     npm install -g localtunnel
     ```

-10. Start a webserver on some local port (eg http://localhost:3000) and use the command line interface to request a tunnel to your local server:
+10. Start a webserver on some local port (e.g., http://localhost:3000) and use the command line interface to request a tunnel to your local server:

     ```bash
     lt --port 3000
     ```

-    You will receive a url, for example https://flkajsfljas.loca.lt, that you can share with anyone for as long as your local instance of lt remains active.
+    You will receive a URL,

+ for example, https://flkajsfljas.loca.lt, that you can share with anyone for as long as your local instance of lt remains active.
 Any requests will be routed to your local service at the specified port.

 11. Copy the URL and paste it in the Actions YAML -> Servers -> URL, replacing `https://brave-ties-punch.loca.lt`, but ensuring you keep the `/agents` after your URL.
 Save the changes by clicking the `Update` button in the top right.

 12. You can now interact with the Agents using the custom GPT.
 Click `View GPT` to begin playing!

+---

+Let me know if you need any additional changes!